luzzif/kore/README.md

 In order to startup the kernel, be sure to have Rust installed (you can find the instructions [here](https://www.rust-lang.org/en-US/install.html)).
-The next step is intalling the `bootimage` crate.
+The next step is installing the `bootimage` crate.
 Since the kernel is in a super-early development stage, it is currently not multiboot compliant.
 This tool simply ensures that a bootloader gets appended to the kernel image when compiling with it.
 The last step is installing `QEMU` (you can find the instructions